Regrets

 Before we rejoin the story of Top Thrill Dragster, a brief aside to explore the continued story of Intamin…

 In 2005, Six Flags retaliated in the Coaster Wars with its own Intamin Accelerator – Kingda Ka at its Great Adventure park in New Jersey.
 Kingda Ka officially captured the record for speed (128 mph) and height (456 feet), besting Dragster by 8 mph and 36 feet, respectively.
-It remains the tallest coaster on Earth (a fellow Intamin creation – Formula Rossa at Abu Dhabi’s Ferrari World – is faster), but Cedar Point loyalists would insist we add an asterisk to the world’s second of two stratocoasters, reminding you that it’s “just” a Dragster lookalike, and Cedar Point ought to still get the credit for “going there” first.
+Of course, Cedar Point loyalists would insist we add an asterisk to the world’s second of two stratocoasters, reminding you that it’s “just” a Dragster lookalike, and Cedar Point ought to still get the credit for “going there” first rather than mere retaliating.

-(In true Intamin fashion, Kingda Ka operated for less than three weeks before a shredded launch cable closed the ride for two months of its opening summer; it was closed for three more months after being struck by lightning in 2009 – an incident some expected would ground the troublesome ride permanently.)
+Even so, it’s important to know that Kingda Ka was riddled with the same kinds of operational issues that had plagued Dragster.
+In true millennium-era Intamin fashion, Kingda Ka operated for less than three weeks before a shredded launch cable closed the ride for two full months of its opening summer.
+It was closed for three more months after being struck by lightning in 2009 – an incident some expected would ground the troublesome ride permanently.

 Inherent in their push for innovation, Intamin’s had several other high-profile starts and stops over the years.
 Dragster’s follow-up – 2007’s multi-launch, more-than-vertical, bucking, wild Maverick at Cedar Point – had its opening delayed by weeks when testing revealed that one of the ride’s inversions exerted more force than expected, necessitating its removal and replacement.
 (A weirdly amateurish mishap in the age of computer modeling, especially because anyone watching the point-of-view rendering that includes the heartline roll in question could tell you that it looks like it would break a neck.)